Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces: Acknowledgements

 \section{Acknowledgements}

 J.K. has been supported by NSF Grant\#DMS-2054960 and the University of Cincinnati's University Research Center summer grant.
-P.K. has been supported by the Academy of Finland Grant number 346310.
+P.K. has been supported by the Academy of Finland Grant number 364210.
 K.N. has been supported by the National Natural Science Foundation of China (No. 12288201).
-Part of this research was conducted while J.K. was visiting the University of Jyv\"askyl\"a during the Spring of 2023, and he would like to thank this institution for its generous support and hospitality.
+Part of this research was conducted while J.K. was visiting the University of Jyv\"askyl\"a during the Spring of 2023, and he would like to thank this institution for its generous support and hospitality. { We thank the anonymous referees for their careful reading, thoughtful comments, for pointing out an unnoticed error, and particularly for emphasizing the notion of polar coordinates, which improved the presentation of the paper. }